yuxuan83/sequential-trajectory-generation/Readme.md

 ## A Sequential Two-Step Algorithm for Fast Generation of Vehicle Racing Trajectories

-This project implements the sequential two-step algorithm proposed by [Nitin R. Kapania et al](https://arxiv.org/abs/1902.00606).
+This project implements the sequential two-step algorithm proposed by [Nitin R. Kapania et al](https://arxiv.org/abs/1902.00606), using the Circuit of the Americas, Austin.
 The optimized path is shown in the figure below:

 ![result_track](figures/result_track.svg)